Frequently Asked Questions

 • Use exit codes

-Are the updates I get from the Updates Client is secure and assures authenticity?
+Are the updates I get from WSO2 Updates secure and assures authenticity?

-The Update tool communicates with the WSO2 Update Service to get details of the updates that need to be downloaded and applied.
-During this communication, the following information is obtained from the WSO2 Update Service:
+The Update tool communicates with the WSO2 Update Service to get details of the updates that need to be downloaded and applied like the following:

 1. Artifacts to be downloaded.